SamanthaBajis/IllbeHomeforChristmas/README.md

 <br />
 <br /> • Udacity - coding for player movement mechanic
 <br />
-<br /> • Google VR SDK- head tracking, sound system and ability for the users interaction with the Google Cardboard Viewer.
+<br /> • Google VR SDK- head tracking, sound system and ability for the users interaction with the Google Cardboard Viewer